f5devcentral/adaptiveapps/solutions/big-ip-awaf-in-distributed-cloud-waap/README.md

-# Migrate from F5 BIG-IP Advanced Web Application Firewall (AWAF) to F5 Distributed Cloud Web Application and API Protection (WAAP)
+# Replicate an F5 BIG-IP Advanced Web Application Firewall (AWAF) in F5 Distributed Cloud Web Application and API Protection (WAAP)

 ## Solution Description
 Customers find it challenging, complex, and time-consuming to define, deploy, and manage application security policies across their WAF deployments which span the F5 portfolio (including BIG-IP, NAP, and F5XC WAAP) within on-prem, cloud, and edge environments.